-Although many people choose to register from the beginning for different reasons for example, they expect their business to grow beyond this soon or they want to record a tax loss.
+Despite this tax break, many people choose to register regardless of their turnover for different reasons, for example, they expect their business to grow beyond this soon or they want to record a tax loss.

 The deadline for telling HMRC that you are in business is the 5th October in your businesses second tax year.

 A tax year runs from 6 April to 5 April.